Ota Benga: Early life

 As a member of the Mbuti people, Ota Benga lived in equatorial forests near the Kasai River in what was then the Congo Free State.
-His people were attacked by the Force Publique, established by King Leopold II of Belgium as a militia to oppress the local people and communities, most of whom were forced as used for laborers in the extraction and exploitation Congo's massive supply of rubber.
+His people were attacked by the Force Publique, established by King Leopold II of Belgium as a militia to oppress the Indigenous people and communities, most of whom were used as forced laborers in the extraction and exploitation of Congo's massive supply of rubber.
 Benga's wife and two children were slaughtered; he survived because he was on a hunting expedition when the Force Publique attacked his village.
 He was later captured by slave traders from the enemy "Baschelel" (Bashilele) tribe.

-In 1904, American businessman and explorer Samuel Phillips Verner traveled to Africa, under contract from the St. Louis World Fair, to capture and bring back an assortment of pygmies to be part of an exhibition.
+In 1904, American businessman and explorer Samuel Phillips Verner traveled to Africa, under contract from the Louisiana Purchase Exposition, to bring back an assortment of pygmies to be part of an exhibition.
 Verner came across Benga while en route to a Batwa pygmy village visited previously.
 He purchased Benga from the Bashilele slave traders, giving them a pound of salt and a bolt of cloth in exchange.
 Verner later claimed he had rescued Benga from cannibals.

 The two spent several weeks together before reaching the Batwa village.
-The villagers had developed a racial prejudice against the muzungu ("white man").
+The villagers did not trust the muzungu ("white man").
 Verner was unable to recruit any villagers to join him for travel to the United States until Benga said that the muzungu had saved his life, and spoke of the bond that had grown between them and his own curiosity about the world Verner came from.
 Four Batwa, all male, ultimately decided to accompany them.
 Verner also recruited other Africans who were not pygmies: five men from the Bakuba, including the son of King Ndombe, ruler of the Bakuba; and other related peoples.